Tiger Cruise (film): Plot

 Gary, Grace, and Kenny express their disappointment over what happened during the air show.
 Commander Dolan tells Maddie about a tragic incident when a crew member was killed landing a jet during practice maneuvers.
 Maddie tearfully divulges her true reason for accepting his invitation: she dislikes the negative connotations that come with being a military brat.
 Maddie recalls how she and Kiley got jumped on their first day at school and suspended for fighting.
 Gary agrees to come home after the voyage.

 On September 11, 2001, the crew and passengers learn of the terrorist attacks on the World Trade Center and The Pentagon.
 With the Constellation abruptly going on full alert, Tina realizes the truth behind her sister's assertions regarding the less-glamorous side of military life.
 Anthony fears for the safety of people he knew who had jobs in the Twin Towers.
-Maddie experiences her dad's honor, courage, commitment, and willingness to make sacrifices...where not only his family but also their country are concerned.
-Although upset that Gary is still needed in and by the military, she and her fellow Tigers express their pride and support...by unfurling a giant American flag on the Constellation's flight deck.
-Maddie, having concluded that being a "brat" isn't so bad after all, tells her father and his crew-mates to keep doing what they do.
+Maddie experiences her dad's honor, courage, commitment, and willingness to make sacrifices; where not only his family but also their country are concerned.
+Although upset that Gary is still needed in and by the military, she and her fellow Tigers express their pride and support by unfurling a giant American flag on the Constellation's flight deck.
+Maddie, having concluded that being a "brat" is not so bad after all, tells her father and his crew-mates to keep doing what they do.